A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: Introduction

 Mackey and Glass \cite{mg} introduced a mathematical model for blood production, employing differential equations that incorporate sigmoid or Hill functions to account for the self-regulating nature of hematopoiesis.
 Building upon this framework, Parajdi \textit{et al.} \cite{ppbt} formulated the following mathematical model:

-Here, $x(t)$ and $y(t)$ represent the populations of normal and abnormal/leukemic hematopoietic stem cells at time $t$, respectively.
+Here, $x(t)$ and $y(t)$ represent the populations of healthy and malignant/leukemic HSCs at time $t$, respectively.
 The parameters $a$ and $A$ correspond to the growth rates, while $c$ and $C$ signify the cell death rates or apoptosis rates.
-Additionally, the sensitivity parameters $b_1$, $b_2$, and $B$ play a crucial role in governing the self-regulation process.
+Additionally, the sensitivity parameters $b_1$, $b_2$ and $B$ play a crucial role in governing the self-regulation process.
+The complexity of biochemical and biophysical processes at the cellular level is represented in the mathematical model by the parameters $a$, $b_{1}$, $b_{2}$, $c$, $A$, $B$ and $C$, whose determination requires laboratory and clinical investigations (see Michor \cite{mi}, Michor \textit{et al.} \cite{mhi} and Foo \textit{et al.} \cite{fdc}).
+These mathematical models use a single Hill-type feedback on stem cells, a simplification that highlights the critical role of niche-mediated feedback in hematopoiesis and leukemogenesis, as supported by Dingli and Michor \cite{dm}, Cucuianu and Precup \cite{cp}, Michor \textit{et al.} \cite{mhi} and Foo \textit{et al.} \cite{fdc}.
+Future studies integrating additional feedback mechanisms for other cell types (e.g. progenitor or differentiated cells) could further refine and expand these models.

 It is assumed that, for both stem cell populations, the growth rate exceeds the death rate, denoted as $a > c$ and $A > C$.
-Furthermore, the relative advantage of leukemic stem cells, characterized by their reduced sensitivity to the bone marrow microenvironment compared to normal stem cells, is expressed through the relationships $b_1 \geq b_2 > B$.

-When $b_{1}=b_{2}$, this scenario was investigated by Dingli and Michor \cite{dm} (also explored by Cucuianu and Precup \cite{cp}), in order to describe the time competition between normal and abnormal hematopoietic stem cells.
-In this particular scenario, the system features only two non-zero steady states, represented as $E_{1}(d, 0)$ and $E_{2}(0, D)$, where $d$ and $D$ denote the homeostatic amounts of normal and abnormal stem cells, determined as follows:
+Furthermore, the relative advantage of leukemic stem cells, characterized by their reduced sensitivity to the bone marrow microenvironment compared to healthy stem cells, is expressed through the relationships $b_1 \geq b_2 > B$.
+When $b_{1}=b_{2}$, this scenario was investigated by Dingli and Michor \cite{dm} (also explored by Cucuianu and Precup \cite{cp}), in order to describe the time competition between healthy and malignant HSCs.
+In this particular scenario, the system features only two non-zero steady states, represented as $E_{1}(d, 0)$ and $E_{2}(0, D)$, where $d$ and $D$ denote the homeostatic amounts of healthy and malignant stem cells, determined as follows:

-The scenario where $b_1 > b_2$ was initially introduced and analyzed in \cite{p, ppbt}.
-In this context, the possibility of a third steady state $E_{3}(x^{\ast}, y^{\ast})$ emerges, where: